-Without further ado, here are some beautiful travel destinations that you may be able to check off your bucket list without breaking the bank!
+Never fear!
+Club Thrifty is here to help.
+Without further ado, here are 8 cheap and beautiful travel destinations that for you to check off your bucket list without breaking the bank!

 Cheap and Beautiful Travel Destinations

-One of the top destinations in the Mayan Riviera is Playa del Carmen, due to its very large white beaches and clear water on the Caribbean.
-A short bus ride from the Cancun International Airport is easy on the eyes, because the journey follows the coastline.
-Playa isn’t as crowded or expensive as Cancun, but it is also not too far away.
-Also, it is close to Cozumel which offers outstanding diving and snorkeling opportunities.
+One of the top destinations in Mexico is the Mayan Riviera, and Playa del Carmen may be it’s crown jewel.
+Playa has stunningly gorgeous white beaches, and its crystal clear Caribbean water is second to none.
+The short bus ride from Cancun International Airport is easy on the eyes because the journey follows the coastline.
+Staying in Playa isn’t as crowded or expensive as Cancun, but it’s also not too far away for a quick visit.
+While you’re there, be sure to check out the magnificent shopping, dining, and nightlife on 10th Avenue.
+The energy is intoxicating!
+Playa del Carmen is also just a short ferry ride away from Cozumel, which offers outstanding diving and snorkeling opportunities.

 In addition, Zihuatanejo is a small town on the Pacific coast near Ixtapa.
 It is a little more sedate than the typical tourist center, but still close to Ixtapa if you want activities like shopping, dining and nightlife.
-In January, average temperatures are in the low to mid 80s, but winter in the U.S. and Canada is also when the snow birds are in Mexico, so prices are high.
-Of course, it is best to choose times to visit when the least people are there, so prices are low.
+In January, average temperatures are in the low to mid 80s, but winter in the U.S. and Canada is also when the snow birds are in Mexico, so prices are higher.
+If you’re looking for a great deal, choose to visit during off-peak times when the prices are lower.